Open-Markets-Initiative/Directory/Organizations/Nasdaq/Protocols/PhlxOptions/SpreadDepthOfMarket.md

-## PhlxOptions Top Of Market: Nasdaq Phlx Options Best Bid And Offer Data
+## PhlxOptions Spread Depth Of Market: Nasdaq Phlx Options Complex Order Depth Of Book

-Top of book market data feed publishing best bid and offer quotations and trade reports for Phlx Options.
+Depth of book market data feed for complex and spread orders for Phlx Options.

 ### Overview

-Top Of Market is the top of book market data feed, publishing best bid and offer quotations and last sale trade reports.
-The feed uses the Nasdaq Itch binary protocol over MoldUdp64 multicast.
+Spread Depth is the full depth of book feed for complex and spread orders, publishing order events and resting book state.
+It uses the Nasdaq Itch binary protocol over MoldUdp64 multicast.

 ### Transport